MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

    - **No filters**: Use all products in the product recommendation prediction.

    - **Define specific product filters**: Use specific products in the product recommendation prediction.
-In the **Product catalog attributes** pane, select the attributes from your Product Catalog entity that you want include in the filter.
+In the **Product catalog attributes** pane, select the attributes from your product catalog entity that you want to include in the filter.

      :::image type="content" source="media/product-filters-sidepane.png" alt-text="Side pane showing attributed in the product catalog entity to select for product filters.":::